dustindoucette/Movie-Trailer-Rating-Program/README.md

 ## Program Use Instructions

-1. Open a command prompt (cmd.exe) and traverse to the directory which contains the downloaded program (e.g. `C:/MovieTrailerProgram/`).
+1. Open a terminal and traverse to the directory which contains the downloaded program (e.g. `C:/MovieTrailerProgram/`).

 2. Execute the command `python3 ./Program.py`.